renegadevi/mac-app-collection.gitlab.io/docs/README.md

 ---

-# Why this list?
+# Why this collection?

 The software eco-system for macOS over the last decade has been in a huge growing state.
 There's a lot of new software and apps which offers high quality, native and polished experience, or just enhancing the existing macOS experience to suit personal needs.

-Due to the requirements and promotional work by Mac App Store, sooner or later it also made it hard to browse for hidden gems and new upcoming software.
+Due to the requirements and promotional work by Mac App Store, sooner or later it has made it hard to browse for hidden gems and new upcoming software.

-I made this list as a personal goto when others ask me for good software recommendations.
+I originally made a personal awesome-list as a goto when others ask me for good software recommendations which I integraded into a site.
 This site has no commercial purpose other other than pointing users to support the developers and a link to the Mac App Store.
-If you do want to support this site and the work I put into this to keep finding new apps, you can send a donation of choice to my [PayPal](https://www.paypal.me/renegadevi/) which will be highly appriciated.
+If you want to support this site and the work I put into this to keep finding new apps, you can send a donation of choice to my [PayPal](https://www.paypal.me/renegadevi/) which will be highly appriciated.

-## Help me improve the list
+## Help me improve the collection

 This collection is by no mean perfect.
-If you want me to add a software to the list or change things up, please give me feedback trough the links in the top right coner or suggest a change on the specific category page.
+If you want me to add a software to the list or change things up, please give me feedback trough the links in the top right corner or suggest a change on the specific category page.
 You can also create a [GitLab issue](https://gitlab.com/renegadevi/mac-app-collection/-/issues/new).

 ## The curation of software